ualeks/rails-index-now/README.md

 - **Free**: The IndexNow protocol is completely free to use

 Traditional search engine indexing relies on crawlers periodically visiting your site.
 With IndexNow, you proactively tell search engines exactly what has changed, when it changed, making the indexing process nearly instantaneous.

+### Why This Rails Engine?

+- **🚀 Plug-and-Play**: No manual controller or route setup required
+- **🔐 Automatic Verification**: The engine automatically serves your API key file at the correct URL
+- **⚡ Zero Configuration**: Just add the gem, run the generator, and you're ready
+- **🛡️ Production Ready**: Built-in error handling, logging, and environment controls

 ## Installation